pyarchinit/everlast_legends_heroes/README.md

-# Heroquest's Legends
+#Everlast legends's heroes

-This is a simple A.I. app for playing heroquest without the dungeon master.
+This is a simple A.I. app for playing any Dugeon Crawler with tiles system without the dungeon master.

 It is a python app which use pysqlite, PyQt and random modules.